tobiassafie/first-year-coding/README.md

 As of right now, I am taking Computational Physics I and completing two to three more computational physics simulations every week in my core Physics course.
 I don't have any big plans for personal projects for the Spring term besides continuing the displacement map, but, to be honest, I'm waiting for my next idea (UPDATE: it looks like it will be some sort of market simulation series).

 ### Flappy Bird
 A rough recreation of Flappy Bird.
-It features my own 3D models and incorporates realistic gravity (negligible drag and arbitrary impulse-based lift).
+It features my own 3D models and incorporates realistic gravity (albeit negligible drag and arbitrary impulse-based lift).
 N.B.
 I made this during my Fall term to help familiarize myself with VPython.
 - [flappy_bird.ipynb](./[personal_projects/flappy_bird.ipynb)